-Clearly in the above table, there are about 12 common variables usually involved in configuring a PC nowadays.
-The first three variables, namely CPU, Memory and MainBoard, of the table represent the most important variables which are often highly constrained.
-The remaining nine variables are totally un-constrained.
+The variables Pi's of interest for the PC configuration problem is the set of hardware components which will be assembled to build a functioning personal computer system.
+Basically, from our general analysis, there are about 12 variables commonly involved in configuring a PC nowadays.
+The first three variables, namely CPU, Memory and Main-Board, represent the most important variables which are often highly constrained.
+The remaining nine variables, including Casing, Display-Card, Hard-Disk, CD-ROM Drive, Modem, Monitor, Printer, Scanner and Sound-Card, are totally unconstrained.
 Thus, this special relationship between the PC components depicts the unique problem structure of the PC configuration problem: the constraints between the first 3 variables will leave very few combinations of options to be matched against a possibly large number of possible choices in a later stage of the search.
 It should be noted that this large possibility occurred in the later search stage may pose major difficulty to most optimizers such the branch-and-bound techniques since no other available information can be used to prune off any value during the search.